timholy/SnoopCompile.jl/docs/src/tutorials/jet.md

 ││││││││││││││││└────────────────────
 ```

-Because SnoopCompile collected the runtime-dispatched `sum` call, we can pass it to JET.
+Because SnoopCompileCore collected the runtime-dispatched `sum` call, we can pass it to JET.
 `report_callees` filters those calls which generate JET reports, allowing you to focus on potential errors.

 !!! note